Dorothy McClendon: Career

 McClenden's professional career in microbiology began in the 1950s when she joined TACOM in Warren, Michigan.
 Initially, McClendon worked in the Chemistry Laboratory for one year, where she gained valuable experience in the scientific aspects of military supply and logistics.
 However, her exceptional skills and growing expertise in microbiology led her to be promoted to the position of supervisor of the Microbiology Laboratory, a position that she held for many years.
 This marked the beginning of her long and influential career in military microbiology, which would have a lasting impact on both the U.S. military and the field of bio-defense.
 McClendon became one of the few African American women in her field at the time, breaking barriers in both the military and the scientific community.

 At TACOM, McClendon focused on the critical issue of microbial contamination and its effects on military supplies, particularly fuels and lubricants.
 During this time, the Army faced challenges in preventing the degradation of stored goods, especially in the harsh and varied environments, such as the extreme conditions of the Vietnam War.
 Microbial growth in fuel could cause major issues, including corrosion in engines, clogging of fuel lines, and even complete equipment failure.
 The military needed reliable methods to prevent these issues, as any failure in equipment could severely impact operations.
 McClendon's expertise was key in addressing these problems, as her work aimed to ensure that military materials could withstand the environmental challenges that often led to microbial degradation.

 McClendon's work addressed this pain point by developing methods to detect and control microbial contamination in stored fuels and lubricants.
-She worked on formulating chemical treatments that could effectively prevent microbial growth and protect sentitive military materials from degradation.
+She worked on formulating chemical treatments that could effectively prevent microbial growth and protect sensitive military materials from degradation.
 Her research also led to better testing procedures for assessing microbial contamination, allowing the Army to identify potential problems early and take corrective action before equipment was affected.
 One of her key contributions was developing ways to detect and mitigate microbiologically influenced corrosion (MIC), a form of damage caused by microbial activity in fuel systems.
 Her treatments and methodologies extended the life of military equipment and ensured its reliable operations in adverse conditions, contributing to the Army's operational readiness.

 Her work at TACOM extended beyond simply solving immediate problems in military logistics.
 McClendon's research had a broader impact on industries dealing with microbial contamination in fuels and lubricants, influencing sectors such as transportation, manufacturing, and energy.
 The techniques she developed were adopted in various industries facing similar challenges with microbial growth in stored materials.
 Her contributions to bio-defense were groundbreaking, and her research continues to be influential in fields that deal with microbial threats to materials today.
 By the time McClendon retired in 1984, her work had not only helped ensure the reliability of military systems but had also set new standards in the scientific approach to microbial contamination control.